MaterializeInc/materialize/doc/user/content/sql/subscribe.md

-By default, `SUBSCRIBE` begins by emitting a snapshot of the subscribed relation, which consists of a series of updates describing the contents of the relation at its initial timestamp.
+By default, `SUBSCRIBE` begins by emitting a snapshot of the subscribed relation, which consists of a series of updates describing the contents of the relation at its [`AS OF`](#as-of) timestamp.
 After the snapshot, `SUBSCRIBE` emits further updates as they occur.

-For updates in the snapshot, the `mz_timestamp` field will be fast-forwarded to the initial timestamp.
+For updates in the snapshot, the `mz_timestamp` field will be fast-forwarded to the `AS OF` timestamp.
 For example, an insert that occurred before the `SUBSCRIBE` began would appear in the snapshot.

 To see only updates after the initial timestamp, specify `WITH (SNAPSHOT = false)`.

 ### `PROGRESS`

-Intuitively, progress messages communicate that no updates have occurred in a given time window.
-Without explicit progress messages, it is impossible to distinguish between a stall in Materialize and a legitimate period of no updates.

-If the `PROGRESS` option is specified via `WITH (PROGRESS)`, an additional `mz_progressed` column appears in the output.
+If the `PROGRESS` option is specified via `WITH (PROGRESS)`:

+  * An additional `mz_progressed` column appears in the output.
 When the column is `false`, the rest of the row is a valid update.
 When the column is `true` the rest of the row is not a valid update and its content should be ignored;
     the row exists only to communicate that timestamps have advanced.

+  * The first update emitted by the `SUBSCRIBE` is guaranteed to be a progress message indicating the subscribe's [`AS OF`](#as-of) timestamp.

+Intuitively, progress messages communicate that no updates have occurred in a given time window.
+Without explicit progress messages, it is impossible to distinguish between a stall in Materialize and a legitimate period of no updates.

 Not all timestamps that appear will have a corresponding row with `mz_progressed` set to `true`.
 For example, the following is a valid sequence of updates: